Greeshmitha/Phonebook_python/README.md

 # Phonebook_python
-This is a mini project created as a part of PIECOMM - INFO PYTHON Machine Learning Internship
+This is a mini project created as a part of Python ML Summer Internship 2021 - Pie Infocomm Pvt.
+Ltd.